etiennedevaux/warksar/README.md

 The CTA can be animated, some people love animation some hate it.
 At present the css is available but disabled.

-### About - What We Do
+### 5.2 About - What We Do

 The What We Do page is desgigned, using Bootstrap, to provide clear, factual information with supporting media, in the form of photos, audio and video.

 The page is navigated by the user simply scrolling down.
 The page is designed to be responsive for different screen sizes and orientations.

-### About - Our History
+### 5.3 About - Our History

 This page uses a timeline layout.
 This is based on the template provided [Here](https://www.w3schools.com/howto/howto_css_timeline.asp)

 The timeline has had minor adaptations to improve how the top item displays, and more subtantial extensions to make it fully responsive.

-### The Team
+### 5.4 The Team

 This section was based on the Bootstrap carousel example [Here](https://www.w3schools.com/bootstrap4/bootstrap_carousel.asp) but with adaptations to allow for easier display of a range of image shapes, sizes and orientations on a range of screen sizes.

 The aim is to provide a simple, informal narrative on the type of work done by Warwickshire Search and Rescue

-### Join Us
+### 5.5 Join Us

 The Join Us page is fairly low key as there is no currently active recruitment campaign.
 However, it is still a key part of the site.

 The main aim is to ensure that before people express an interest that they understand the scale of commitment that is required, hence the page has a scrollable section describing the work, with a button at the bottom, at least implying that people have read the text before they make contact.

+#### 5.5.1  Join Us

-At present the contact button triggers an email using mailto:, but future versions will probably generate an automatic email and record user details on a database, allowing for email campaigns etc.  This will need to be considered in the context of GDPR, so is not part of the initial deployment.
+Modal FormAt present the contact button triggers a modal form.
+This form captures information from the user, who then submits.
+At present the submission triggers a JavaScript that hides the submit button and an external PHP file that stores the submission on a SQL Server database and returns a confirmation message to the user.
+This will need to be considered in the context of GDPR, so is not part of the initial deployment.

-### Gallery Page
+### 5.5 Gallery Page

 The Gallery Page, taken from the Code Institute Love Running exercise, is an important and informal way of engaging end users in the wide variety of activities undertaken by Warwickshire Search and Rescue.
 The masonry board effect enables users to see a wide range in a single view and focus on the areas of interest to them, sometimes with internal or external links to articles or multimedia.
 The photos come from a wide range of sources and on 4k screens did initially show pixelation.
 The standard Bootstrap breakpoints do not cover screens that large, so an additional breakpoint at 2,400 px width has been created.
 The extra column minimised pixelation issues.

-### Contact
+### 5.6 Contact

 The contact page deploys standard Bootstrap cards.
 The Police card links to an external site, using _blank for a separate tab, thereby maintaining navigation etc.

 The other cards use mailto: at present, this may be developed to use automatic emails and databsae storage of data (as elsewhere on the site) but for the initial deployment the mailto: options is considered sufficient.

-### Donate
+### 5.7 Donate

 Currently there are three preferred donation methods on this page.
 A fourth one is in the specification for a future deployment, and will follow the same pattern.